FK Kom: Period: 2000–present

 Era of significant successes in team's history started with beginning of the 21st century.
 In the 2001–02 season, FK Kom won the title in the Montenegrin Republic League with 106 goals scored in 34 games.
 During the season, Kom defeated Županica (17–1), which was a record-high win, not only in the team history, but in the history of the Montenegrin Republic League too.
 With that success, Kom gained first-ever promotion to the Yugoslav Second League.

-In the 2002-03 season, as a member of the Second League, FK Kom became the greatest surprise of Serb-Montenegrin football.
-On their debut in second-tier competition, Kom won the champion title, in the same league with the most-known Montenegrin team Budućnost and strongest rivals like Lovćen, Bokelj or Mladost.
+In the 2002-03 season, as a member of the Second League, FK Kom performance was notable in Serb-Montenegrin football.
+On their debut in second-tier competition, Kom won the champion title in the same league with the renown Montenegrin team Budućnost, and strongest rivals like Lovćen, Bokelj, or Mladost.
 Most surprisingly were invincible games against league main favorite - FK Budućnost (1–0; 0-0; 0-0).
 So, with 76 points earned, FK Kom unexpectedly gained historical promotion to the First League of Serbia and Montenegro 2003-04.

 Once suburban bottom-league member in the 2003–04 season became the sixth club from Montenegro which played in Yugoslav First League since 1946.
 On their historical debut in top-tier, on 9 August 2003, Kom was defeated against Obilić in Belgrade (1–3).
 Next week, Kom played first home game - a big local derby against Zeta (1–2).
 Because their Stadion Zlatica didn't meet the criteria, the match was played at Podgorica City Stadium in front of 6,000 spectators, which is the biggest home attendance in the team's history.
 On 13 September, Kom hosted former European champion and national title winner Red Star Belgrade (0:2).
 Biggest sensation during the season, Kom made on 6 March 2004, with the draw against favorited side Partizan (0:0).
 But, with the score of only 4 wins and 2 draws at 30 games, Kom was relegated to the Second League at the end of the season.